-The next round of Grant Foundry will be held in Spring 2022 (March – May).
+The next round of Grant Foundry will be held in Winter 2022-2023 (approximately Nov. – Jan. timeframe).
 We’re now accepting applications – be sure to get yours in before the program fills up!

-We are only able to work with a small group of researchers in this program, so we use an application process to give us a window into whether Grant Foundry is a good fit for you.
+We use an application process to give us a window into whether Grant Foundry is a good fit for you.
 This helps us ensure a fully engaged group dynamic that will benefit everyone involved.

 If you’re ready to make a career-changing investment in your proposal writing skills, you can apply here:

 This application lets us know what you are working on and why this is of interest to you and it should take about 10 minutes to fill out.
-After filling out the application, you’ll get additional detailed information about how the program is structured, and have an opportunity for a short confirmation call with one of our coaches before finalizing your decision.
+After filling out the application, you’ll get additional detailed information about how the program is structured, and have an opportunity to join us.

 This program is not for everyone.
 It is based on our own experiences of what it takes to write a successful proposal now AND be able to repeat this experience in the future.
 We have taught these skills to others who have used them to receive many millions in funded proposals.
 But it takes work on your part to learn and apply the skills.